Alt S.A.R.L. Next Sells 805,227 Shares of Altice USA, Inc. (NYSE:ATUS) Stock

 Altice USA, Inc. (NYSE:ATUS – Get Free Report) Director Alt S.A.R.L.
-Next sold 805,227 shares of the business’s stock in a transaction that occurred on Friday, November 29th.
-The stock was sold at an average price of $24.50, for a total value of $19,728,061.50.
-Following the transaction, the director now directly owns 19,535,550 shares in the company, valued at $478,620,975.
-The trade was a 3.96 % decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Next sold 805,227 shares of the business’s stock in a transaction dated Tuesday, December 3rd.
+The shares were sold at an average price of $24.50, for a total value of $19,728,061.50.
+Following the transaction, the director now owns 17,925,096 shares in the company, valued at approximately $439,164,852.
+This represents a 4.30 % decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Alt S.A.R.L.
 Next also recently made the following trade(s):